Field trip: The Marine Mammal Center in Sausalito - 510 Families

 An old co-worker recently invited me to come up and tour the site of her client The Marine Mammal Center, and although the drive was a bit longer than what I associate with “Sausalito”, I thought I’d like to go back with my kids, especially if we figure out how to wrap it up with an outing to nearby Rodeo Beach.
 I was completely impressed with what was going on at this ocean-front veteranarian “hospital” and thrilled to learn that the public can visit.

-A guided tour will teach families about the different animals that live in our ocean and give an up close view of the ones who are currently being cared for at the facility.
-When I was there, the art on display is made entirely of trash retrieved from the ocean — it was enough to wow even the most apathetic envionmentalist.
+A guided tour teaches families about the different animals that live in our oceans and offers an up-close look at those currently being cared for at the facility.
+You can also plan a visit on the second and fourth Sundays of each month for Marine Science Sunday interactive programs, where topics vary week to week.
+When I visited, the art on display—made entirely from trash retrieved from the ocean—was enough to wow even the most apathetic environmentalist.

 Get the {510} Families weekend planner in your inbox.
 It's free!